CHILD SUPPORT

 Child support in Colorado is determined using calculations that are based on the gross income of both parents, custody terms, and the financial needs of the child(ren).
 The amount of child support obligation can vary based on how many nights the child spends with each parent, how much income each parent contributes to the child’s daily life, as well as the needs of the child.
 Child support is meant to help pay for basic needs including clothing, food, shelter, child care, and education.
 The financial obligation may also be based on the recreational and academic needs of the child, including living a richer, fuller life, including extracurricular activities, sports camps, music lessons, and enrichment tools.

 Adjustments to final child support orders may be granted in certain circumstances.
 Examples of these circumstances include change in health or employment by either parent or change in custody status.
-Things that do not influence your child support obligation include quitting your job, remarriage, or having another child with a different second parent.
+Things that do not influence your child support obligation include quitting your job, or remarriage.
 Modifications to the monthly amount of child support paid may be made based on the changes in need of the child.
 For instance, when a child stops going to daycare and attends school instead, the monthly financial requirement is reduced.
 Additionally, when children move out of the primary custodian’s house, or custody of the child changes, modifications to child support may be necessary.

 In any divorce case where children are involved, child support and child custody will be secondary cases.
 During divorce proceedings, temporary orders for both child custody and child support may be awarded to provide for the child during the divorce.
 However, the terms in the temporary orders may not be the same as what is awarded in the final divorce hearing.
 It is not typical that child support will not be awarded in some amount.
 In Colorado family law courts in matters of child support and divorce, even when both parents deny the need for child support, child support will still be calculated and likely awarded.

-At the Law Offices of Kelli J. Malcolm, we fight to find the best solutions for families and the children caught in the middle.
-With your child’s best interest at heart, we will seek the best outcomes to finance your child’s life.
-If you are caught in a legal battle for child custody or child support, whether as part of a divorce hearing or not, contact the Kelli J. Malcolm and her team for the full range of family law support.
+At the Law Offices of Kelli J. Malcolm, I fight to find the best solutions for families and the children caught in the middle.
+With your child’s best interest at heart, I will seek the best outcomes to finance your child’s life.
+If you are caught in a legal battle for child custody or child support, whether as part of a divorce hearing or not, contact Kelli J. Malcolm for the full range of family law support.
 Call to schedule your consultation today.

 No, Colorado family courts do not allow parents to waive child support obligations because the money owed is not to the other parent, but to meet the needs of the child.